phero-hq/phero/README.md

 import { useCallback, useState } from "react" import unfetch from "isomorphic-unfetch"

-// Samen will generate a file 'samen.generated.ts` on your client with a
+// Phero will generate a file 'phero.generated.ts` on your client with a
-// SamenClient and the models you're using in your RPC functions import { SamenClient, HelloMessage } from "../samen.generated"
+// PheroClient and the models you're using in your RPC functions import { PheroClient, HelloMessage } from "../phero.generated"

-// instantiate the generated SamenClient with your favorite fetch lib const samen = new SamenClient(unfetch)
+// instantiate the generated PheroClient with your favorite fetch lib const phero = new PheroClient(unfetch)

 export function HelloMessage() {
   const [message, setMessage] = useState<string | null>(null)

   const onPress = useCallback(async () => {
-    // call your RPC function on your service const helloMessage: HelloMessage = await samen.exampleService.sayHello(
+    // call your RPC function on your service const helloMessage: HelloMessage = await phero.exampleService.sayHello(
       "Steve Jobs",
     )
     setMessage(helloMessage.text)